Backpage: New Times and founding of Backpage

-Backpage and adult advertising
+Adult advertising

 After Craigslist ended its adult advertising section after pressure from law enforcement and anti-sex trafficking advocates, some adult listings almost immediately migrated to the Backpage's "personals" section.
 They scattered to other sites as well, but Backpage, already number two in the classified ads market, received most of the post-Craigslist-era adult-content migrated listings.
 Many of the same controversies regarding content moderation and adult advertising that plagued Craigslist would now target Backpage.

 In an internal email after Craigslist's takedown of its adult category, CEO Ferrer said it was "an opportunity for us.
-Also a time when we need to make sure our content is not illegal," he wrote.
+Also a time when we need to make sure our content is not illegal".

-In September 2010, a Missouri girl sued Village Voice Media, claiming that she'd been trafficked at age 14 via ads placed on the site, and that Backpage had been negligent.
+In September 2010, a Missouri girl sued Village Voice Media, claiming that she had been trafficked at age 14 via ads placed on the site, and that Backpage had been negligent.
 A federal judge dismissed the lawsuit, based on Section 230 of the Communications Decency Act.